uo-ec607/lectures/07-web-apis/07-web-apis.md

 The above looks great, except for the fact that its just a single snapshot of the most recent rankings.
 We are probably more interested in looking back at changes in the ratings over time.
 For example, back to an era when South Africa wasn't so [*kak*](https://www.urbandictionary.com/define.php?term=kak).

 How do we do this?
 Well, in the spirit of art-vs-science, let's open up the Inspect window of the rankings page again and start exploring.
-What happens if we click on the calendar element, say, change the month to "April"?
+What happens if we click on the calendar element, say, change the year to "2018" and month to "April"?

 This looks promising!
 Essentially, the same API endpoint that we saw previously, but now appended with a date, https://cmsapi.pulselive.com/rugby/rankings/mru?date=2018-05-01&client=pulse.
-If you were to continue along in this manner -- clicking on the website calendar and looking for XHR traffic -- you would soon realise that these date suffixes follow a predictable pattern: They are spaced out a week apart and always fall on a Monday.
+If you were to continue along in this manner --- clicking on the website calendar and looking for XHR traffic --- you would soon realise that these date suffixes follow a predictable pattern: They are spaced out a week apart and always fall on a Monday.
 In other words, the World Rugby updates its rankings table weekly and publishes the results on Mondays.

 We now have enough information to write a function that will loop over a set of dates and pull data from the relevant API endpoint. **NB:** I know we haven't gotten to the programming section of the course, so don't worry about the specifics of the next few code chunks.
 I'll try to comment my code quite explicitly, but I mostly want you to focus on the big picture.